Better Than Reese’s Peanut Butter Bars

 - The oil added to the chocolate mixture helps give the topping a little sheen.

 - My original recipe called for chocolate chips, but I find they don’t melt as smoothly as a chopped semisweet chocolate bar.
-Use either will be tasty.
+Using either will be tasty.

 - Note that 1 cup of chocolate chips is 6 ounces of chocolate.
 I used 1 1/2 bars of Ghirardelli semisweet chocolate that I find at the supermarket or Target.
 Watch for sales and stock up!

-- If your bars are really well chilled when you cut them, the chocolate will crack.
-Let them sit at room temperature for a bit before slicing or use a hot, dry knife.
+- PRO-Tip: If your bars are really well chilled when you cut them, the chocolate will crack.
+Let them sit at room temperature before slicing or use a hot, dry knife.

 Frequently Asked Questions

 For the crust, you can use the flat bottom of a measuring cup to pan it into an even layer.
-For the peanut butter and chocolate layers, use an offset spatula to level them.
+For the peanut butter and chocolate layers, use an offset spatula to level them as you spread.

 After you slice them, place them in an airtight container, with parchment or wax paper between the layers so they don’t stick to each other.
 They’ll keep for 4-5 days in the refrigerator.